-Want to discover the beauty of highest region on the Earth?
-If yes then, let?s pack luggage and head to Tibet- the highest region on the Earth with an altitude of (4,900m).
+Want to discover the beauty of the highest region on Earth?
+If yes then, let’s pack luggage and head to Tibet- the highest region on the Earth with an altitude of (4,900m).
 Situated in the western region of China, it is also known as Western China.
 Touched with Nepal, Tibet is a peculiar region to explore the natural art and culture with its beautiful landscapes.
 Famous as the home of Dalai Lama, Buddhism is believed to be originated from Tibet.
-Similarly, Tibet too shares some portion of highest mountain-Mt.
+Similarly, Tibet shares some portion of the highest mountain-Mt.
 Everest.

 1. Potala Palace

 The home of Dalai Lama, Potala Palace is built on an attitude of 3700 m on the side of Marpo Ri (‘Red Mountain’) in the center of Lhasa Valley.
 This palace is named after Mount Potalaka.
-This palace contains over 1,000 rooms, 10,000 shrines and about 200,000 statues?soar 117 meters (384 ft) on top of Marpo Ri, the “Red Hill”, rising more than 300 m (about 1,000 ft) in total above the valley floor.
-Enlisted in the list of UNESCO, it is also called red palace due to crimson color.
+The palace contains over 1,000 rooms, 10,000 shrines, and about 200,000 statues soaring 117 meters (384 ft) on top of Marpo Ri, the “Red Hill”, rising more than 300 m (about 1,000 ft) in total above the valley floor.
+Enlisted in the list of UNESCO, it is also called a red palace due to its crimson color.

 2. Jokhang Temple

-Built at around 642 during the rule of King Songts?n Gampo, it is four storied temple.
-I is believed that it was built for two wives of the king- Princess Wencheng from China and princess Bhrikuti from Nepal who brought important Buddhist statues and images.
+Built around 642 during the rule of King Songtsn Gampo, it is a four-storied temple.
+It is believed that it was built for two wives of the king- Princess Wencheng from China and Princess Bhrikuti from Nepal who brought important Buddhist statues and images.
 It is also known as the Jokhang, which means the ‘House of the Buddha.

 3. Nam-Tso Lake

-Largest lake in Tibetan region, Nam-Tso Lake lake is at a height of 4,718 m with an area of 1920 sq km.
-This lake acts a border between Damxung County of Lhasa prefecture-level city and Baingoin County of Nagqu Prefecture in the Tibet Autonomous Region of China.
+The largest lake in the Tibetan region, Nam-Tso Lake lake is at a height of 4,718 m with an area of 1920 sq km.
+This lake acts as a border between Damxung County of Lhasa prefecture-level city and Baingoin County of Nagqu Prefecture in the Tibet Autonomous Region of China.

 4. Drepung Monastery